abideen-olawuwo/Fraud-Detection/README.md

 * Features

-gender, age, hypertension, heart diseases, ever_married, work_type, Residence_type, avg_glucose_level, bmi and smoking status
+The Feature include; Time, V1 -V28, and Amount

 * Modelling

-The Model used for prediction are Logistic Regression, Kneigbour Classifier, Random Forest Classifier, Decision Tree, Ada Boost, XGB Classifier, Catboost
+The Model used for prediction are Logistic Regression, Tensorflow, Keras